aboutmenubar_02photographymenubar_04designmenubar_06contact

-I’m not even the Bloody Mary type.
-And had my friend not encouraged me so, I wouldn’t have thought to order one.
-But I do as I’m told, generally, and I began my breakfast at The Ramos House Cafe with a Bloody Mary.
-A Bloody Mary teeming with pickled green beans, sprinkled with shredded basil and chives, and topped — completed — with a scotch quail egg that is.
+I’m not really the Bloody Mary type.
+And had my friend not encouraged me so, I wouldn’t have ordered one.
+But I do as I’m told, generally, and I began my breakfast at The Ramos House Cafe with a Bloody Mary — a bloody Mary teeming with pickled green beans, sprinkled with shredded basil and chives, and topped with a scotch quail egg.

 What, might you ask, is a scotch quail egg?
-A scotch quail egg is a soft-boiled quail egg, wrapped in ham, breaded and deep fried.
-And it is insanely delicious.
+It’s a soft-boiled quail egg, wrapped in ham, breaded and deep fried.
+And, well, it’s delicious.
 Had I ordered nothing else that morning, I would have been completely content.

 I’ve been to Ramos House now several times and can’t say enough about it.
 For one, it’s hands down one of the most charming restaurants I’ve ever stepped foot in.
 I could spend hours in the bathroom alone.
 Truly.
 Go.
 You’ll understand.